peprolinbot/bus.gal-web/README.md

 [![Docker Repository on Quay](https://quay.io/repository/peprolinbot/bus.gal-web/status "Docker Repository on Quay")](https://quay.io/repository/peprolinbot/bus.gal-web)

-An unofficial clone of [bus.gal](https://www.bus.gal/) made with [Django](https://www.djangoproject.com/) that serves you info about the buses from the Galician Public Transport Network.
+An unofficial clone of [bus.gal](https://www.bus.gal/) made with [Django](https://www.djangoproject.com/) that serves you info about the buses from the Galician Public Transport Network, and as a bonus substitutes the, now deprecated, [XeNovaPing](https://github.com/peprolinbot/xenovaping), and sends you an email when you can get the payback of your trips done with the Xente Nova card (actually any Galician Public Transport card which supports refunds.

 You can find an instance hosted by myself on [galibus.peprolinbot.com](https://galibus.peprolinbot.com).